|

 However, if one of and

-is not zero, then we can find a continuum of spectrum of
+then we can find a continuum of spectrum of

 and